thanhvu0895/CMKit-Java-Learning-Management-System/README.md

 Professors often have a spreadsheet of student emails, which you can find [here](https://docs.google.com/spreadsheets/d/18tLlYL6Ftcdbk3ESXvmq6mcj5V_AyjW4V-mDUHLGiyk/edit#gid=0).
 They can use CMKit to add students from the list to a class.
 <img src="https://user-images.githubusercontent.com/75138396/221392328-bc2f81d1-e07e-46e8-8be9-3f3e8ba350f8.gif" alt="add-students-cropped" width="150%" height="150%">

-Similarly, graders and professors can be added to the system.

 ### 2. Navigating the interface

 Students can view the courses they are enrolled in and access course materials, view assignments and their grades: